Bride Wars (2015 film)

 Bride Wars (新娘大作战) is a 2015 Chinese romantic comedy film directed by Tony Chan.
 The film is a remake of 2009's Bride Wars that starred Kate Hudson and Anne Hathaway.
 It was released in China on August 20, 2015.

-Plot
+Premise

 A pair of brides-to-be put their friendship to the test when they battle it out for the perfect wedding scheduled on the same day.